ang-riv/react-potluck/README.md

 ## Introduction

 Tired of having the same boring foods brought to the potluck every single time?
-Have your guests have ran out of fresh new recipes to make and bring?
+Have your guests ran out of fresh new recipes to make and bring?

 That's where this project comes in.
 It takes in the number of guests attending, each guest's name, and assigns them a new and interesting dish!